 How To: Use LinkedIn Groups to Drive Traffic To Your Website

 LinkedIn is a great Social Media platform and can fit into your social media strategy.
-If you are interested in driving traffic to your websites you probably want to take a deeper look at the LinkedIn Groups.
+If you are interested in driving targeted traffic to your website you probably want to take a deeper look the 5 Immediate And Actionable Steps To Get More Targeted Followers From LinkedIn course.
 If used correctly and wisely, you’ll gain credibility, authority, and all things being equal, will result in more customer leads and faster company growth.

 So lets jump into it and show you how to increase your authoritative status within LinkedIn and drive more traffic to your website.
 First, keep in mind how LinkedIn is structured, just so you know what you’re dealing with and how to use the LinkedIn Social Media Network.
 LinkedIn is basically broken into 3 distinctive pieces

 - Part contact/networking,

 - Part topical news feed/broadcast.

 When you use the groups feature of LinkedIn you’re tapping into all 3 components, but most importantly, posting your content within a group is broadcast for other group members to see.
 The higher your post quality, relevancy, and helpfulness to the group will provide you the opportunity to become an authority in your domain.
 Authority will not come overnight, so you will need patience and consistency to reach that goal.

 Selecting the the correct Linkedin groups is probably the most critical step.
 Resist the temptation to join all groups within your area of interest.
 You do not want to join groups that have a low activity count, low popularity, and out of your domain of interest.
 You should do the complete opposite:

 - Look for groups within your domain of expertise,

 - Confirm they have ‘significant’ member activity and,